icha-senpai/astria/README.md

 Astria's goal is to serve as a personal digital operating system — a unified, extensible control center for data, tools, content, and community systems.

+## Licensing

+Astria is licensed under the **GNU AGPLv3** for open-source and personal use.

+**For commercial use** (SaaS, enterprise, closed-source products), a **commercial license** is required.
+Contact - admin@ichaa.net for terms.

+Why?
+Because Astria is a personal OS for visionaries—not a free SaaS boilerplate for grifters.

 ## Features

 - Centralized Filament admin panel (`/admin`)